yosoybunal/CustomHorizontalCollectionViewLayoutDesigns/README.md

 ## Usage

 There is no required methods to add once conformed to CompositionLayouts class.
-Asin this below example
+As in this below example.
+The associated value of Int value is the number of cells to populate.

 ```swift
 import CustomHorizontalCollectionViewLayoutDesigns